 She particularly enjoys treating sports injuries, but also spinal conditions and is keen on rehabilitation which she incorporates with manual (“hands on”) therapy and acupuncture.,Away from work Leanne loves to travel and explore new places.
 She likes to keep fit and is particularly interested in athletics, especially running, though she no longer competes.

-Clare Kay-Shuttleworth MCSP MHPCClare Kay-Shuttleworth qualified as a Physiotherapist in 2000 from The University of East Anglia with a BSc (hons) degree.
-Clare worked at the Royal Free Hospital in London from Jan 2001 to July 2013, working across a broad range of specialities as a junior Physiotherapist before gaining senior experience in Elderly Care, Paediatrics, Musculoskeletal Out-patients (including Orthopaedics) and Women’s Health.
+Clare Kay-Shuttleworth qualified as a Physiotherapist in 2000 from The University of East Anglia with a BSc (hons) degree.
+Clare worked at the Royal Free Hospital in London from Jan 2001 to July 2013, across a broad range of specialities as a junior Physiotherapist, including Musculoskeletal out-patients and hydrotherapy, Neurology, Orthopaedics and Respiratory, before revisiting Elderly Care, Paediatrics (acute in-patients, out-patients and community), Musculoskeletal Out-patients (including Orthopaedics) and Women’s Health, as a Senior Physiotherapist.

 Important elements that Pam teaches are keeping the core strong, creating space in the joints, but most important is not getting hung up on how you look in a posture.
 The body should feel light and strong.
 Pam encourages her students to explore what is going on in their body and dissolve tension.

 He has a key interest in working with people suffering from overuse sports related injuries such as achilles pain or anterior knee pain.